Arnold Schwarzenegger assaulted during event in South Africa

 FILE - In this Thursday, April 4, 2019 file photo, Arnold Schwarzenegger, a cast member in the upcoming film "Terminator: Dark Fate," discusses the film during the Paramount Pictures presentation at CinemaCon ... more

-JOHANNESBURG (AP) — An unknown man assaulted actor Arnold Schwarzenegger during a public appearance in South Africa on Saturday, but the 71-year-old appeared to quickly recover and say "I'm just glad the idiot didn't interrupt my Snapchat."
+JOHANNESBURG (AP) — Actor Arnold Schwarzenegger was assaulted during a public appearance in South Africa on Saturday, but the 71-year-old appeared to quickly recover and say "I'm just glad the idiot didn't interrupt my Snapchat."

 Video shows the former California governor standing and filming children at a sporting event in Johannesburg when a man makes a flying kick into his back.
 Schwarzenegger stumbles forward.
 The man is quickly grabbed by security.
 Off camera a man shouts several times "Help me!"